johnosbb/LinuxDebuggingAndDevelopment/kernelcrashanalysis.md

 A kernel crash takes the following form:

+To debug the crash to a specific line we need to set CONFIG_DEBUG_INFO=y when we compile the kernel.
 ```sh
 [77001.092637] Unable to handle kernel NULL pointer dereference at virtual address 00000070
 [77001.106711] pgd = 5f4ca819